Seattle Hotels for Families

 1. Santorini Dave The Hotel Expert

-Your best bet would be the new Residence Inn in Seattle’s University District.
+I would recommend the newish Residence Inn in Seattle’s University District.
 This would put you within easy walking distance to the UW, with easy freeway access for driving to Seattle University, Seattle Pacific University, and UPS.
 Like all Residence Inns, it’s an all-suite hotel; suites have living areas and full-sized kitchens.
 Their studio and 1-bedroom suites accommodate 5 guests with two queens and a sofa bed.
 There’s an indoor pool and a daily hot, complimentary breakfast.

 4. Seattle Area with Kids